 The deepwater port activity is now further down the Maumee River, where it empties into Lake Erie.
 Some of today's ships are over 1,000 feet long, carrying farm and mineral products to other U.S. and Canadian ports.
 Cargoes are transferred to ocean-going ships at the Port of Montreal for delivery all over the world.

-In this photo, again taken at the old port downtown, more than one conveyor-belt-equipped CJ-3B sits dockside waiting to be loaded onto the Ingrid Weide.
-The ship's name suggests a possible European ownership and destination.
+In this photo, again taken at the old port downtown, more than one conveyor-belt-equipped CJ-3B sits dockside waiting to be loaded onto the German freighter Ingrid Weide.

-These conveyor Jeeps were typically used for loading baggage at airports (see Airport Jeeps of the 1960s.)
+These Hoveyor Jeeps were built in South Bend, Indiana, and typically used for loading baggage at airports (see Airport Jeeps of the 1960s.)
 I would be interested in finding photos of these Jeeps in use at European airports.

-A picture apparently taken from the bridge of the Ingrid Weide, shows a conveyor Jeep on its way down into the hold.
-Waiting on the dock are a Willys wagon and pickup.
-Their grilles suggest a date of 1957-58 for these photos.
+A picture apparently taken from the bridge of the Ingrid Weide, shows a conveyor Jeep on its way down into the hold. .

-This group of station wagons is ready for loading, and I was puzzled by the flag flying from the mast of the apparently Scandinavian ship, which reads "OW" and looks very much like the Willys-Overland "WO" if seen from the reverse side.
+I was puzzled by the flag flying from the mast of an apparently Scandinavian ship, which reads "OW" and looks very much like the Willys-Overland "WO" if seen from the reverse side.
 Niclas Horney identified it as the flag of Wallenius Lines, a Swedish shipping company that has specialized since the 1950s in transporting vehicles.
 The vessel is the Traviata, and "OW" are the initials of the line's founder, Olof Wallenius.

-For more details on Willys exports, see CJ-3Bs for the World and also What Henry Kaiser Gave Up to Make Jeeps.
+For more details on Willys exports, see CJ-3Bs for the World.

 Thanks to the Toledo Lucas County Public Library for making these photos available, and to Niclas Horney for his research. -- Derek Redmond

-Return to Building Jeeps at The Parkway Plant on CJ3B.info.
+Return to Building Jeeps at The Parkway Plant.

 Visit CJ3B.info on Facebook.